owdqa/owd_test_cases/README.md

   </tr>

   <tr>
-    <td  align=center>27001</td><td  align=left>Verify that if the user accepts  &quot;Add to an existing contact&quot; from the “Edit contact” form, contact is correctly updated and he is returned to the SMS thread view</td>
+    <td  align=center>27001</td><td  align=left>Verify that if the user accepts  'Add to an existing contact' from the “Edit contact” form, contact is correctly updated and he is returned to the SMS thread view</td>
   </tr>

   <tr>